lbcai/Playfriend/README.md

   <img src="Images/playfriendtt.PNG?raw=true" alt="An example tic-tac-toe board.">
 </p>

+*   :scroll: Custom Site: a polished site to showcase features, provide a user manual, and monitor bot uptime.
+There is also a form to accept feature suggestions and bug reports.

 ## Planned Features
 *   :game_die: Dungeon Crawler: play alone or with a party and travel through a randomly generated dungeon!
 Collect loot, upgrade your character, fight boss battles, and deal with a huge variety of random encounters.
 Sprites for maps, monsters, and items in the form of custom emojis make the game visually interesting.
-*   :bell: Standard Chat Features: including but not limited to a remindme function that will cause the bot to ping a user after the specified time or on the specified date.
+*   :bell: Standard Chat Features: including but not limited to a remindme function that will cause the bot to ping a user after the specified time or on the specified date, plus random number generators.
-*   :scroll: Custom Site: a polished site to showcase features and provide a user manual.
-There will also be a form to accept feature suggestions and bug reports.

 ## Links